See the EVs eligible for tax credits — and why most aren't

 Kelley Blue Book says the average U.S. new EV costs about $58,600, nearly $10,000 more than the average new vehicle price.
 To be sure, average EV prices are falling as more people buy less-expensive models.
 The average EV price was $63,500 a year ago.

-The big issue in the rules that go in effect Tuesday are limits on the percentage of battery parts and minerals that come from countries that don't have free trade or mineral agreements with the United States.
+The big issue in the rules that are effective Tuesday are limits on the percentage of battery parts and minerals that come from countries that don't have free trade or mineral agreements with the United States.

 This year, at least 40% of the value of battery minerals must be mined, processed or recycled in the U.S. or countries with which it has trade deals.
 That rises 10% every year until it hits 80% after 2026.